contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/03_turn-spreadsheet-to-api.md

 ![Google Spreadsheet](images/google-spreadsheet.jpg "Google Spreadsheet")

-# 2. Configure the Google Spreadsheet Wrapper
+# 2. Create the Google Spreadsheet Wrapper

 Sign in to your **APISpark** account.